dscre99/EzWh/ApiTestReport.md

     (ex: step1: class A, step 2: class A+B, step 3: class A+B+C, etc)>
     <Some steps may  correspond to unit testing (ex step1 in ex above), presented in other document UnitTestReport.md>
     <One step will  correspond to API testing>

+The integration sequence adopted is top down: starting from DAO classes, we have developed testing because no dependencies were present, witouth the use of mock-ups and interacting directly with the DB.
+This step corresponds to unit testing.

+The reason of this choice is that methods of each DAO are supposed to interact with the database only and perform just some minor check and validation on data received: all the major checks are performed on API level (A).

+Once unit test have been done and validated, integration test has been performed using receiver classes.
+Also in this case, since the connection with the DB is performed by DAO classes already tested, no mock-ups have been used.
+This step correspond to API testing (A+B).

 #  Integration Tests